 “I want to learn more on research methodology, for example, research designs, sampling and sampling techniques and statistical methods and analysis,“ Amaefule added.

 Amaefule hopes to gather what she learns at WVU to implement changes at home.
 In addition to Amaefule, WVCIP is hosting professionals from Brazil, China, Indonesia, Germany and another from Nigeria.
 The students are placed in positions that broaden their understanding of American culture while expanding career training and professional development.

 “I want to see the physical education/sports management curriculum in WVU and to compare and see what I can recommend for my university,” Amaefule concluded.

 Back home, Amaefule lectures in the Department of Human Kinetics and Health Education at Olabisi Onabanjo University in Ago-Iwoye, Ogun State, Nigeria.

 Amaefule is a member of the International Council for Health, Physical Education, Recreation, Sports and Dance, the Nigerian School Health Association, the Nigerian Association of Women in Sports and the Nigerian Institute of Management.
-To learn more about WVCIP, visit their web site, http://cip.wvu.edu/.
+To learn more about WVCIP, visit their web page, http://international.wvu.edu/cip.